NVIDIA/spark-rapids/docs/supported_ops.md

 <td rowSpan="3">RLike</td>
 <td rowSpan="3">`rlike`</td>
 <td rowSpan="3">RLike</td>
-<td rowSpan="3">This is disabled by default because The GPU implementation of rlike is disabled by default.
+<td rowSpan="3">This is disabled by default because the implementation is not 100% compatible.
 See the compatibility guide for more information.</td>
 <td rowSpan="3">project</td>
 <td>str</td>
 <td> </td>